 The Names Of The Chess Pieces and How They Move

 Many beginners are confused about the differences between the queen and the king.
-In almost every chess set, the king has a small crown or a cross on.
+In almost every chess set, the king has a small crown or cross on his head.

 The queen is usually smaller and has a ridged edge at the top of her head.
 To better understand the rules, it is important to know the names of all the chess pieces and how they move.
 So, let’s take a look at all the pieces and how they move.